 Extracorporeal Shockwave Therapy & Heel Pain (Plantar Fasciitis)

 Are you struggling with heel pain?
 Have you tried over the counter treatment options, but got little success?
 Luckily, Dr. Harvey Danciger has an option that can help relieve your heel pain caused by plantar fasciitis.
 Extracorporeal shockwave therapy may be the answer you are looking for to alleviate your painful heel symptoms.
+Since 2012 when we first posted this information, we had used shock wave but since 2013 wh have been using laser treatments for these problems and have found better results and success.

 At our Palm Desert, CA podiatric office, extracorporeal shockwave therapy is available.
 It is a relatively new form of treatment designed to treat chronic foot pain.
 A common foot condition that uses extracorporeal shockwave therapy and has positive results is plantar fasciitis.